 The best-in-class software platforms can administer both, providing the flexibility to control how much you’ll pay and, with HRAs, accommodate different health policies and carriers.
 They let you create electronic plan documents and communicate your new plan.
 They also ensure your plan will be fully compliant with all regulations.

-Editor's Note: This post was originally published in March 2012.
+This post was originally published in March 2012.
 It was last updated December 3, 2020.